The Center for Political Communication announces the top ten finalists of the Speak Up! Audio Essay Contest.

-The University of Delaware invites its students to join the campus-wide conversation with "Speak Up!" the third annual audio essay contest hosted by the Center for Political Communication.
-What does democracy mean to you?
+Each fall, the University of Delaware invites its students to join the campus-wide conversation with its annual audio essay contest.
+For the third annual "Speak Up!" contest, the Center for Political Communication asked students to submit 2- to 4-minute recorded essays that address these questions: What does democracy mean to you?
 Where do you think democracy is headed?
 How do you fit in?
 How do you see your role as a citizen in our democracy?
 Have you ever wanted or needed to defend your own rights or ideas?
-Submit a 2- to 4-minute recorded essay about your experience.

 Over the past few years, contest participants have experienced how powerful their voices can be, and the UD community has benefited from listening to their personal and vulnerable stories.
 In a news story about the 2018 contest, first place winner Mia Carbone said, "I think most of all this whole thing has just been surprising and taught me to put myself out there a little more."
 See what other past contest participants have to say.